It’s all about phishing: Fake messages sent out in our name

 Because we value the security of our customers and their data, we would like to inform you further about this incident via this page.

 Has Combell been hacked?
-The answer is NO
+The answer is no

 Unfortunately, several of our customers have already received phishing mails.
 Supposedly from Combell, but in reality from fraudulent cyber criminals.